wordplaydev/wordplay/.github/ISSUE_TEMPLATE/feature_request.md

 What are you trying to do?
 Is there a problem you're encountering or a wish you have?

-## What's the idea?
+## What's the design idea?

 How would we address the problem with a new or changed feature?
+Provide as much detail about the idea as you currently have, but no need to provide an exact design specificaiton if you don't have one.

 ## Who benefits?

 Is this something you think only you would benefit from?
 Are there others that would benefit?
 Are there others that might be harmed by supporting this?

-## Design ideas
+## Design specification

-A clear and concise description of designs you've considered.
-If you don't have a concrete idea, that's okay.
-We'll revise this issue with designs later.
+(This section should be included after a design proposal is ready and approved, and the `buildable` tag is added.
+This text can remain until then.
+Designers should add their proposal here, not in a comment).